sergiotaborda/lense-lang/docs/content/constructors.md

 Note the similarity with the anonymous constructor invocation.

 The named constructors must, at some point, directly or indirectly, invoke the primary constructor.
-So the final conde should be something like
+So the final code should be something like

 ~~~~brush: lense
 public class Color {